 - Hazard ID#

-Description of Hazard

 - Reported by

-Location (if applicable)

 - Source

+- Severity Category

+- Location (if applicable)

+- Mitigations

+- Description of Hazard

-Location (if applicable)
+- Location (if applicable)

 - Probability Level

-- Severity Category
+- Hazard Classification rating (initial and final)

 - SSO Report Date

-Hazard Classification rating (initial and final)

-Mitigations Status
+- Status

 All hazards are continuously tracked and analyzed for potential trends.
 To assist in trend analysis evaluation, Metro uses the Tableau Server.
 This server can generate a variety of reports based on the hazard being analyzed.